austunkol/AWS-Services/EBS/EBS.md

 # EBS Hands On
 * Go to EC2

     click to Instance

     click the Storage

     You can see Root device details/type

-    Scrool down and can see Volume ID click the Volume ID/ You can see all EBS VOlume ID's
+    Scrool down and can see Volume ID

+    click the Volume ID/ You can see all EBS Volume ID's